Details Of 14,730 Ineligible BISP Beneficiaries To Be Shared With Relevant Govt Departments: Sania Nishtar - UrduPoint

 In her tweet, she has also elaborated that a total of 277,266 beneficiaries belonging to Khyber Pakhtunkhwa were declared ineligible, including 243,380 from Punjab, 183,042 from Sindh, 45,280 from Balochistan, 43,445 from FATA, 17,361 from Azad Jammu and Kashmir, 8,297 from Gilgit Baltistan and 2,094 from Islamabad.

-Commenting on Pakistan People's Party Chairman Bilawal Bhutto Zardari criticism over excluding 8, 00,000 individuals from BISP, Sania Nishtar said we should avoid doing politics in some areas and always give statements while keeping national interest supreme.

-"Our own interest lies in progress of national institutions and strengthening these institutions is indispensable for improving the lives of poor citizens of our country", she observed.

-Sania Nishtar said the present government in line with the vision of Prime Minister Imran Khan is taking solid measures to make this programme more transparent and effective.
+Sania Nishtar said the incumbent government in line with the vision of Prime Minister Imran Khan is taking solid measures to make this programme more transparent and effective.

-Digital payment mechanism with bio-metric verification is in place now for the BISP beneficiaries that will reduce the chances of identity theft and fraudulent withdrawals, she said.
+Digital payment mechanism with bio-metric verification is in place now for the BISP beneficiaries that would reduce the chances of identity theft and fraudulent withdrawals, she said.